 If you want to train as a teacher of three to seven-year-olds, this course provides an exciting opportunity to launch your teaching career.
-With both a diverse staff and student population, this is the ideal setting if you want to teach in multicultural and urban environments.
-This course is National College of Teaching and Leadership (NCTL)-accredited.
+With both a diverse staff and student population, this is the ideal setting if you want to teach in multicultural urban environments.
+This course is Teaching Regulation Agency (TRA)-accredited.

 Attendees of our PGCE Early Years courses attain high results, with 95% achieving an Ofsted good or outstanding grade by the end of the course and 96% going on to obtain employment, often with their placement schools.

-This NCTL-accredited PGCE Early Years course at London Met and its partnership schools prepares you to teach three to seven-year-olds (Key Stage 1) and leads to Qualified Teacher Status.
+This Teaching Regulation Agency (TRA)-accredited PGCE Early Years course at London Met and its partnership schools prepares you to teach three to seven-year-olds (Key Stage 1) and leads to Qualified Teacher Status.

 The course consists of theoretical study at London Met and with two practical school placements of 11 and 13 weeks.
 We’ll extend your knowledge, develop your classroom practice and help you examine the underlying principles and values that inform current debates around educational issues.